rht-21/rht-21/README.md

 <h1> Heyaa!</h1>

-*A Computer Nerd who loves to learn and mess with the system.*
+*I am a curious and generous person who is always learning and willing to share their knowledge, who loves experimenting with technology and learning new things.
+I like exploring.
+I like the idea of trying something new every day.*